NAFTeam/NAFF/docs/src/Guides/08 Converters.md

 If your bot is complex enough, you might find yourself wanting to use custom models in your commands.
 Converters are classes that allow you to do just that, and can be used in both slash and prefixed commands.

-This can be useful if you frequently find yourself starting commands with `thing = lookup(thing_name)`
+This can be useful if you frequently find yourself starting commands with `thing = lookup(thing_name)`.

 ## Inline Converters